StateArchivesOfNorthCarolina/tomes-eaxs/docs/documentation.md

 ## Schema Location
 The EAXS XML `schemaLocation` attribute will use the "raw" GitHub view of a given XSD file as its value, e.g. `schemaLocation="https://raw.githubusercontent.com/StateArchivesOfNorthCarolina/tomes-eaxs/master/versions/1/eaxs_schema_v1.xsd"`.

-## EAXS as JSON
-Version 1 of the EAXS schema includes an experimental but unsupported JSON version.
-TOMES related tools might support JSON output in the future.